MCP Tools Reference

 Parameters:

-network- Specific network name to query.
+network_name- Specific network name to filter results.
 If omitted, returns all networks.

 Output Schema